je-santos/MPLBM-UT/README.rst

 .. code-block:: bash

-  ./Install_2phase_lib.sh

-## Requirements
+  ./Install.sh

-1) MATLAB is required to run pre-processing and post-processing codes
+MATLAB or Octave are used to run the domain construction and post-processing tools.

 ################################################################################
 Running a simulation